PacktPublishing/Mastering-Metasploit-Third-Edition/README.md

 By the end of the book, you will be trained specifically on time-saving techniques using Metasploit.

 ## Instructions and Navigation
 All of the code is organized into folders.

-Each folder starts with a number followed by the application name.
-For example, Chapter02.
+#To load all the modules automatically to metasploit:

+./msfrun.sh

+#Manual Method
+#To Load all the core metasploit modules(exploit, auxiliary, post):

+msf > loadpath /root/Desktop/Mastering-Metasploit/modules/

+Loaded 12 modules:

+    2 auxiliarys

+    3 posts

+    7 exploits

+#To Load all the meterpreter scripts:

+1. Copy all modules from book_meterpreter_scripts to /usr/share/metasploit-framework/scripts/meterpreter